awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/deployment-beanstalk-custom-netcore.md

 }
 ```

-## What about ebextensions?<a name="tkv-deploy-beanstalk-custom-netcore-ebextensions"></a>
+## What about \.ebextensions?<a name="tkv-deploy-beanstalk-custom-netcore-ebextensions"></a>

-The Elastic Beanstalk**ebextensions** configuration files are supported as with all the other Elastic Beanstalk containers\.
-To include ebextensions in an ASP\.NET Core application, add the `.ebextensions` directory to the `include` section under `publishOptions` in the `project.json` file\.
-For further information about ebextensions checkout the [Elastic Beanstalk Developer Guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html)\.
+The Elastic Beanstalk **\.ebextensions** configuration files are supported as with all the other Elastic Beanstalk containers\.
+To include \.ebextensions in an ASP\.NET Core application, add the `.ebextensions` directory to the `include` section under `publishOptions` in the `project.json` file\.
+For further information about \.ebextensions checkout the [Elastic Beanstalk Developer Guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html)\.